 They decide how and when they engage with people.
 Subsequently, they also determine what is and isn’t appropriate for them to share.

 Narcissists don’t follow regular communication protocols.
 They use communication to get their needs met.

 It’s not about connecting, validating, or assuring other people.
 Therefore, even if you demand to know the truth, it doesn’t mean they will give it to you.

 To a narcissist, self-preservation supersedes building meaningful and fulfilling relationships.

 6 Ways to Make a Narcissist tell the truth!

 Most of the time, narcissists don’t respond with direct truths.
-The truth may emerge, but you often need to parse it out from the numerous manipulation tactics they employ.
+The truth may emerge, but you often need to parse it out from their numerous manipulation tactics.
 This requires that you understand the following signs.

 1. They Need Something From You

 Narcissists don’t always lie.
 Many times, they will be sincere when they benefit from their truth.
 Let’s see how this plays out.